abenkoula71/indian-food-react/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console Launches the test runner in the intractive watch mode.
-See the section about [running tests](https://facebook.github.io/creae-react-app/docs/running-tests) for more information.
-Builds the app for production to the `build` folder
-It correctly bundles React in productonmode and optimizeste buld frthe best perforance.
+See the section about [running tests](https://facebook.githu It correctly bundles React in productonmode and optimizeste buld frthe best perforance.
 The build is minified and the filenames inclue he
 Your app is read to behu.io/eate-rct-ap/doc/deplyment) for more iformation